 Foundation 2 provides ASIST training to our staff and provides ASIST training to anyone in the community interested in suicide prevention.
 Our agency has seven registered trainers on staff.
 We have trained a variety of people including bankers, nurses, church volunteers and school counselors.

 Ranging from 90 minutes to a half a day, suicideTALK invites all participants—regardless of prior training or experience—to become more aware of suicide prevention opportunities in their community.
 Dealing openly with the stigma around suicide, this exploration focuses upon the question “Should we talk about suicide?”
 By looking at this question in a number of different ways, session members can discover some of the beliefs and ideas about suicide in their communities—and in themselves.

 suicideTALK is a new training developed by LivingWorks.
-Foundation 2 has four staff available to provide suicideTALK training.
+Foundation 2 has seven staff available to provide suicideTALK training.